Coast Guard Offloads 7 Tons Of Cocaine In Port Everglades

 It’s worth an estimated $190 million wholesale.

+“Today’s offload is just a fraction of the narcotics we will seize in the coming months,” said Capt.
+Mark Gordon, cutter Hamilton commanding officer.

-The drugs were seized in international waters off the coasts of Mexico, Central and South America by multiple U.S. Coast Guard cutters.
+The drugs were seized in just seven interdictions in international waters off the coasts of Mexico, Central, and South America by multiple U.S. Coast Guard cutters in just one month.

-The offload represents seven separate, suspected drug smuggling vessel interdictions by the Coast Guard.
+“We have seen a growing threat as criminal groups construct specially designed low profile go-fast vessels,” said Gordon.
+“Sometimes 33 foot, sometimes larger vessels, going fast, that in and of itself can sometimes be a dangerous weapon.”

+Adrian Cohen, a translator, is part of the ship’s boarding team.
+He said every time his nerves are on edge.

 Numerous U.S. agencies from the Departments of Defense, Justice and Homeland Security are involved in the effort to combat transnational organized crime.